Harper College will be closed Monday, September 1, in observance of Labor Day.

 This form is to be used for international travel, which may include—but is not limited to—study or research, site visits, internships or service projects, conferences or presentations, teaching, performances, athletic competitions, and other similar professional opportunities.

-Before submitting this form, all Harper personnel must review the Harper College Travel Policy Manual to ensure compliance with current policies and procedures.
+Before submitting this form, all Harper personnel must review the Harper College International Travel Policy Manual to ensure compliance with current policies and procedures.

 Please note: